-The AIA gives a 100% write-off on most types of plant and machinery costs, including integral features and long life assets but not cars, of up to (£500,000 for expenditure incurred on or after 6 April 2014 (1 April 2014 for companies)).
-This rate is set to reduce from 1st January 2016.
-Special rules apply for accounting periods straddling these dates.
+The AIA gives a 100% write-off on most types of plant and machinery costs, including integral features and long life assets but not cars, of up to £200,000.

 Any costs over the AIA fall into the normal capital allowance pools below.
 The AIA may need to be shared between certain businesses under common ownership.